-There’s no difference between applying for a casual summer job, part time work, or some high powered graduate career – employers will want to know you’re taking their business seriously and you’ll be giving the job your all.
+There’s no difference between applying for a casual summer job, part time work, or a high-powered graduate career – employers will want to know you’re taking their business seriously and you’ll be giving the job your all.

-So even whether you’re applying for a few hours a week at Macca’s or a full-time position in the reservations office of a 5-star hotel, you’ve got to give it your best shot if you really want the job.
+So whether you’re applying for a few hours a week at Maccas or a full-time position in the reservations office of a 5-star hotel, you’ve got to give it your best shot if you really want the job.